aamsharif/eeerion/README.md

 6. Create the folder “C:\Users\acer\images” for input picture
 7. Create another folder within it “C:\Users\acer\images\styles” for input style (art of any famous artist)

-Note: Images must be of 512x512 pixels
+Note: Images must be of 512 x 512 pixels